Henrik-Alexander/global_birth_squeezes/README.md

+# Masculinization of populations reverses sex differences in fertility

-# Global birth squeezes
+# Citation
+H. Schubert, T. Spoorenberg, C. Dudel, & V.F.
+Skirbekk, Masculinization of populations reverses sex differences in fertility, Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.
+123 (17) e2533317123, https://doi.org/10.1073/pnas.2533317123 (2026).

-Authors: Henrik-Alexander Schubert, Vegard Skirbekk, Thomas Spoorenberg, Christian Dudel
+Authors: Henrik-Alexander Schubert, Thomas Spoorenberg, Christian Dudel,  Vegard Skirbekk

 ## Purpose
-This project seeks to describe the in the population at reproductive age between 1950 and 2024 around the world using the World Population Prospects 2024.
+This project estimates the male TFR and female TFR as well as population structures with respect to age and sex in the period between 1950 and 2024 around the world using the World Population Prospects 2024.
 All code on which this analysis is based was written in the [**R**](https://www.r-project.org/) statistical programming language.

 ## Software and hardware
 The analysis were executed in [**R**](https://www.r-project.org/) version 4.2.1 (2022-06-23 ucrt).
 The computing unit was platform x86_64-w64-mingw32/x64 (64-bit).